RuhaaBhalerao/MediBridge-AI/README.md

 As a result, many patients face unexpected medical expenses despite having insurance.

-## 📖 Overview
+##  Overview

 **MediBridge AI** is a full-stack intelligent health assistant that bridges the gap between users and healthcare information.
 It delivers personalized health guidance, answers medical questions in plain language, and helps users make informed decisions about their well-being — all through a clean, conversational interface.

 The application pairs a responsive React frontend with a Node.js backend, communicating with an AI language model to handle health-related queries with accuracy and empathy.

-> ⚠️ **Disclaimer:** MediBridge AI provides informational guidance only.
+>  **Disclaimer:** MediBridge AI provides informational guidance only.
 It is not a substitute for professional medical advice, diagnosis, or treatment.

 ---

 ##  Features

-- ** AI-Powered Chat** — Conversational health assistant powered by a large language model, capable of answering symptom queries, wellness tips, and general medical FAQs
+-  AI-Powered Chat — Conversational health assistant powered by a large language model, capable of answering symptom queries, wellness tips, and general medical FAQs
-- ** Natural Language Interface** — Ask questions in plain English; no medical jargon required
+- Natural Language Interface — Ask questions in plain English; no medical jargon required
-- ** Real-Time Responses** — Streaming or near-instant reply generation for a smooth chat experience
+- Real-Time Responses — Streaming or near-instant reply generation for a smooth chat experience
-- ** Clean, Focused UI** — Minimal and accessible design optimized for health conversations
+- Clean, Focused UI — Minimal and accessible design optimized for health conversations
-- ** Full-Stack Architecture** — Decoupled React frontend + Express/Node.js API server
+- Full-Stack Architecture — Decoupled React frontend + Express/Node.js API server
-- ** Cloud Deployed** — Hosted on Vercel for high availability and fast global delivery
+- Cloud Deployed — Hosted on Vercel for high availability and fast global delivery

 ---